 Drivers with acquired rights who operate minibuses are required to take Driver Certificate of Professional Competence (CPC) training every 5 years which is a minimum of 35 hours.
-As BF Adventure operates as a not for profit or commercial operator we are exempt from this.
+As BF Adventure operates as a not-for-profit or commercial operator, we are exempt from this.

-Post 1st January 1997 Licence holders (DVLA leaflet INF 28, 7/12)
+Post 1st January 1997 Licence Holders (DVLA leaflet INF 28, 7/12)

-Car Licence obtained after 1st January 1997.
-Anyone who passed their category B car test after 1st January 1997 will not have D1 entitlement on their licence, however, they may still drive a minibus with up to 16 passenger seats provided they satisfy each & all of the following points:
+Car Licences obtained after 1st January 1997: Any driver who passed their category B car test after 1st January 1997 will not have D1 entitlement on their licence, however, they may still drive a minibus with up to 16 passenger seats provided they satisfy each & all of the following points:

-1. They are driving on behalf of a non-commercial body for social purposes but not for hire or reward (unless operating under a permit)

-- 2. They have held a car (category B) licence for at least 2 years They are aged 21 years or older (see point 9) - 3.
-They are providing their service on a voluntary (unpaid) basis However section 19 permits override and paid drivers are permitted to drive. - 4.
+- 1. They are driving on behalf of a non-commercial body for social purposes but not for hire or reward (unless operating under a permit) - 2.
+They have held a car (category B) licence for at least 2 years and are aged 21 years or over (see point 14) - 3.
+They are providing their service on a voluntary (unpaid) basis However Section 19 permits override and paid drivers are permitted to drive. - 4.
 The minibus maximum weight does not exceed 3500kg (or 4250kg if fitted with accessible equipment designed for the carriage of passengers with disabilities or wheelchair users) - 5.
 They are not towing a trailer - 6.
-They are only driving the minibus in the U.K. - 7.
-All drivers MUST also satisfy BF Adventures internal requirements see points 19-33
+They are only driving the minibus in the UK - 7.
+All drivers MUST also satisfy BF Adventure's internal requirements see points 19-33

-These requirements are above and beyond those which regulate drivers who passed their car test prior to 1st January 1997 and so there are many more considerations to take in to account for drivers that fall in to this category.
+These requirements are above and beyond those which regulate drivers who passed their car test prior to 1st January 1997 and so there are many more considerations to take into account for drivers that fall into this category.